barryCFlynn/Pixel_Perfect/README.md

 ### Media

-- All watch images were taken from a number of sites, too many to mention.
+- All Posters where created by Open AI [Dalle-E](https://openai.com/index/dall-e-3/)

 ### Content
 - Content for the webpage and readme-file was written together with [ChatGPT](https://chat.openai.com/)